XxHyde840xX/TMC-CAG-Remastered/README.md

 # TMC-CAG-Remastered
  Adds 6 new goggles with adjusted stats.
-Still needs NVG sounds!
+Now with NVG sounds!

-THANK YOU ZALJEREM FOR THE .XML FIX!
-SOUND EFFECTS NOW IN PROGRESS!